issaceee/study-vault/Quote Compendium.md

 - communal disbelief asserted yet immediately destabilised by interruption ==> sentence enacts epistemic breakdown: rational explanation cannot finish itself in the face of sensory recurrence
 - [[2.
 CLOSURE, ENDINGS, AND CONTAINMENT]]; [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]

+### Context
+- Late-nineteenth-century melodrama written for popular theatre audiences.
+- Performance culture privileges sensation, spectacle, and affect over psychological realism.
+- The stage enables sound, light, and bodily response to function as epistemic forces independent of dialogue.

 #### Main Points
 - sound displaces dialogue as primary dramatic organiser